 Based on the pervious table the OSB service can be build.
 Execute the following steps to perform this.

-Create the business services Create the proxy service Implement the message flow
+Create the business services

 Create a new business service for each output definition.
 If an external web service is called, import or consume the WSDL definition of that web service.
 The same applies if this service is a BPEL process.
 In this case some additional changes should be made, this is described in the next paragraphs..